*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

-11. Rose Petals can be added to green tea to wonderful effect.
+Can be added to green tea to wonderful effect.
 I would not recommend eating the ones from your florist.
 The amount of fertilizer alone would put me off from eating them.

 Growing your own or finding some grown specifically for eating is the way to go.
 The floral aromas alone are satisfying but when added to the green tea the fragrant notes fulling infuse with the green tea and you get the aroma of the rose in a cup to drink.